The Henry Box School Curriculum

 Years 7, Year 8 and Year 9

 Subjects: English, Maths, Science, Art, Design, Food, Textiles, Information Technology, Geography, History, Religion, Philosophy and Ethics, Drama, Music, PE, French, German, Personal Development, Careers Informantion, Advice and Guidance.
 All subjects are taught in mixed prior attainment groups except Maths.
 Maths is set by prior attainment and the groupings are responsive to the needs of the students.

 Key Stage 4

 There is a core programme of GCSE English Language, GCSE English Literature, GCSE Maths, GCSE Double Science Award or Separate Science Awards (2 GCSEs or 3), Religion, Philosophy and Ethics and Personal Development, again including Careers Information, Advice and Guidance (CIAG).

-The majority of students also choose four option subjects from (GCSEs or equivalent): French, German, Design Technology, Art, Drama, Music, Geography, History, Media Studies, Religious Studies, Physical Education, Business Studies, Health and Social Care, Child Development and Computing.
+The majority of students also choose four option subjects from (GCSEs or equivalent): French, German, Design Technology, Art, Drama, Music, Geography, History, Media Studies, Religious Studies, Physical Education, Business Studies, Child Development and Computing.

 We also facilitate three Personal Development days per year and there is one week of work experience for Year 10 students.